chiappo98/fast_detector_Response/README.md

 Once logged in, the user may choose between two possibilities:
 - Execute *fast_resp.py*
 - Execute *splitted_resp.py*  submitting one or more jobs to HTCondor.
-In the first case the user may simply follow instructions provided in section [Running fast_resp.py](#running-fast_resp.py).
+In the first case the user may simply follow instructions provided in section [Running fast_resp](#running-fast_resp).
 In order to submit the fast response to HTCondor, `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
 They represent a fast and easy way to submit the job on the VM and retrive information on its status, creating also new folders to store the response output.

 ### HTCondor